-We are on a healing journey from knowing in our heads, the biblical truth, that we are beloved sons & daughters of the Father, to knowing & experiencing it in our hearts and being.
+We are on a discipleship journey from knowing in our heads, the biblical truth, that we are beloved sons & daughters of the Father, to knowing & experiencing it in our hearts and being.

 The journey is moving from our orphan places, where we feel alone in life, into a place of knowing who we are and who we belong to.

 Often we can feel that the things of Heaven are a little out of reach.
 We have such a big need to connect with something physical, to have a physical experience, something tangible we can touch and feel and engage with.

 One way that can help us see and open up our vision and experience of the things of God, is through the use of symbols.
 Visual, material, earthly things that we can engage with, that point to God and the true things of Heaven.

 Jesus was the ultimate symbol.
 1. John 1:1 – “That which was from the beginning, which we have heard, which we have seen with our eyes, which we looked upon and have touched with our hands”.

 We sit and lie down in the river, soaking, being refreshed, being washed, drinking deeply where we are thirsty.

 John 4:14 – “…whoever drinks the water I give them will never thirst.
 Indeed, the water I give them will become in them a spring of water welling up to eternal life.”

 We need a restored vision of God as the compassionate Father, welcoming us to His throne of grace.